23 Turtle Creek Drive

 Christine Dana, PTPhysical Therapist

 Christine Dana, PT is a 1984 graduate of the University of Vermont's Physical Therapy program.
-Over the past years she has worked primarily in orthopedics with focus on the osteopathic approach to manual therapy, sports medicine and industrial rehabilitation.
-She has also worked with the geriatric and pediatric populations and has been in administration.
-She is Graston Certified for soft tissue mobilization and utilizes these techniques for all orthopedic issues, including TMJ, back pains and sports injuries.
+During her career she has worked with all age groups and in a variety of settings from schools to factories to hospitals and out-patient clinics.
+For the past 15 years she has worked primarily in orthopedics with focus on the osteopathic approach to manual therapy.
+Christine takes a Sports Medicine approach to returning people back to an active lifestyle which could be competitive or recreational sports, home/yard care and back to work.
+She is Graston-Certified for soft tissue mobilization and utilizes these techniques for all orthopedic issues, including TMJ, back pains and sports/work injuries.
+Christine stays active with hiking, yoga and golf.

 Amy Little, PTAPhysical Therapist Assistant